The prospects of nonthermal magnetization switching in near-compensated rare earth iron garnets: Supplementary

 where the parameters $\varepsilon\ll1$ and $\beta\ll1$ characterize the noncollinearity of the magnetization vectors of the sublattices \cite{krichevsky2023unconventional}.
 The Lagrangian of the system is given by~\cite{davydova2019ultrafast, zvezdin1979dynamics, blank2021thz,krichevsky2023unconventional} and rewritten using $\theta$, $\varepsilon$, $\phi$, $\beta$:

-where $\gamma=\gamma_\mathrm{Fe}=\gamma_\mathrm{R}$ is the gyromagnetic ratios assumed equal for both sublattices, $\Phi$ is the potential energy \cite{krichevsky2023unconventional,belov1976spin}, $M = M_\mathrm{Fe} + M_\mathrm{R}$ is the sum of the sublattice magnetizations, $m = M_\mathrm{Fe} - M_\mathrm{R}$ is the difference between the sublattice magnetizations.
-The effect of an external magnetic field $H_{\mathrm{ext}}$ is also considered in potential energy, under the assumption that the applied field is much weaker than the exchange field.}
+where $\gamma=\gamma_d=\gamma_a$ is the gyromagnetic ratios assumed equal for both sublattices, $\Phi$ is the potential energy \cite{krichevsky2023unconventional,belov1976spin}, $K$ is the effective magnetic {uniaxial} anisotropy constant calculated as the sum of sublattice anisotropies $K_{\mathrm{Fe}}$ and $K_{\mathrm{R}}$: $K = K_{\mathrm{a}}+K_{\mathrm{d}}$, $M = M_d + M_a$ is the sum of the sublattice magnetizations, $m = M_d - M_a$ is the difference between the sublattice magnetizations, $\Lambda>0$ is the intersublattice exchange constant, that represents the antiferromagnetic character of the exchange interaction between the sublattices.
+The effect of an external magnetic field $H_{\mathrm{ext}}$ is also considered in potential energy, under the assumption that the applied field is much weaker than the exchange field.